Alexiush/LOGQ/docs/knowledge_base_reference.md

 ```

 IBound - interface for variables that journal their state.
 Any class that implements IBound
-needs to provide Rollback method implementation that will return value to it's previous state.
+needs to provide Rollback method implementation that will return a value to its previous state.

 ```cs
 public interface IBound { public void Rollback(); }